riteshpanjwani/cpotp/README.md

 - appropriate [Chromium drivers](https://chromedriver.chromium.org/) using [pyderman](https://pypi.org/project/pyderman/)
 - [NLTK punkt package](https://www.nltk.org/data.html) to [tokenize](https://nlp.stanford.edu/IR-book/html/htmledition/tokenization-1.html) the SMS

-Fire up a terminal / command prompt and run:
+Close any instance of https://messages.google.com and fire up a terminal / command prompt and run:

 ```
 cpotp
 ```

+It will start a Chrome window which will be minimized, on the first run, restore the window, scan the QR code using your Messages app on the phone and pair it, on the subsequent runs, window need not be restored.

 ## License
 For license information, see [LICENSE.md](LICENSE.md).